min69u/Reforestation/README.md

-## I was so proud when I finished the puzzle in six months, when on the side it said three to four years.
+## I got a reversible jacket for Christmas, I can't wait to see how it turns out.